kumbam06/TrackEd/README.md

 - Xcode 15.0+
 - iOS 17.0+
 - Swift 5.9+
+- Firebase project setup

 ### Installation
 1. Clone the repository
-2. Open `TrackEd.xcodeproj` in Xcode
+2. Open `GradMate.xcodeproj` in Xcode
+3. Configure Firebase:
+   - Add your `GoogleService-Info.plist` to the project
+   - Update Firestore security rules
+   - Configure Google Sign-In in Firebase Console
-3. Build and run on simulator or device
+4. Build and run on simulator or device

+### Firebase Setup
+1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+2. Add iOS app to your Firebase project
+3. Download `GoogleService-Info.plist` and add to project
+4. Enable Authentication with Google Sign-In
+5. Set up Firestore database with security rules
+6. Configure Firebase Storage for profile photos

 ### Core Data Setup
 The app automatically creates the Core Data stack and initializes with sample data on first launch.